Regional Specialized Meteorological Center for environmental emergency responses Washington

 Initial Organization

-The need for rationalization of transport and dispersion forecasts became even more apparent during the oil fire emergency after the Gulf War, when many organizations provided ground personnel with predictions of the smoke plume behavior.
-These predictions were often misleading; there was no existing and well-recognized system to sort out the predictions from less experienced sources.
+The need for transport and dispersion forecasts became even more apparent during the oil fire emergency after the Gulf War, when many organizations provided ground personnel with predictions of the smoke plume behavior.
+These predictions were often misleading; there was no existing and well-recognized system to sort out predictions from less experienced sources.

 Growth of RSMC’s